Tolkien and Edwardian adventure stories: Boyhood favourites

 a withered-up monkey [that] crept on all fours ... a most extraordinary and weird countenance.
 It was (apparently) that of a woman of great age, so shrunken that in size it was no larger than that of a year-old child, and was made up of a collection of deep yellow wrinkles ... a pair of large black eyes, still full of fire and intelligence, which gleamed and played under the snow-white eyebrows, and the projecting parchment-coloured skull, like jewels in a charnel-house.
 As for the skull itself, it was perfectly bare, and yellow in hue, while its wrinkled scalp moved and contracted like the hood of a cobra."

 Tolkien wrote of being impressed as a boy by Samuel Rutherford Crockett's 1899 historical fantasy novel The Black Douglas and of using its fight with werewolves for the battle with the wargs in The Fellowship of the Ring.
 Critics have suggested other incidents and characters that it could possibly have inspired.
 Tolkien stated that he had read many of Edgar Rice Burroughs' books, but denied that the Barsoom novels influenced his giant spiders such as Shelob and Ungoliant: "Spiders I had met long before Burroughs began to write, and I do not think he is in any way responsible for Shelob.
 At any rate I retain no memory of the Siths or the Apts."

-When interviewed in 1966, the only book Tolkien named as a favourite was Haggard's 1887 adventure novel She: "I suppose as a boy She interested me as much as anything—like the Greek shard of Amyntas [Amenartas], which was the kind of machine by which everything got moving."
+When Tolkien was interviewed in 1966, the only book he named as a favourite was Haggard's 1887 adventure novel She: "I suppose as a boy She interested me as much as anything—like the Greek shard of Amyntas [Amenartas], which was the kind of machine by which everything got moving."
 A facsimile of this potsherd appeared in Haggard's first edition, and the ancient inscription it bore, once translated, led the English characters to Shes ancient kingdom, perhaps influencing the "Testament of Isildur" in The Lord of the Rings and Tolkien's efforts to produce a realistic-looking page from the Book of Mazarbul, a record of the fate of the Dwarf colony in Moria.
 Critics starting with Edwin Muir have found resemblances between Haggard's romances and Tolkien's.
 Jared Lobdell has compared Saruman's death to the sudden shrivelling of Ayesha when she steps into the flame of immortality.

 The Fellowship of the Ring's trip downriver has been likened to events in James Fenimore Cooper's 1826 The Last of the Mohicans.

 Rider Haggard's "sherd of Amenartas" for his 1887 She may have inspired Tolkien's facsimile Book of Mazarbul.

 Gollum may derive from the "shrunken" Gagool in Rider Haggard's 1888 King Solomon's Mines.

 Tolkien based his battle with the wargs on the werewolf fight in Samuel Rutherford Crockett's 1899 The Black Douglas.